biareiam/The-House-of-Books/README.md

  ### Frameworks, Libraries, Programmes and Tools
 - Balsamiq was used to design the wireframes of the site.
-- Panda Library is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
+- Panda Library is a fast, powerful, flexible and easy-to-use open-source data analysis and manipulation tool, built on top of the Python programming language.
 It was used to create the most sold books section on the home page.
 - tiny png was used to compress the images of the books, among others.
 - AWS to host media and static files.
 - To handle payments, Stripe was used.
 It is currently only set up to handle test payments.
 - Bootstrap v4.4.1 was used for responsiveness, layout, modals, and general styles on the frontend.
-- django-allauth was used for user registration and authentication.
+- Django-allauth was used for user registration and authentication.
-- Django countries was used to create a countries dropdown list in checkout form.
+- Django countries was used to create a countries dropdown list in the checkout form.
 - Bootstrap Icons were used for the icons used throughout the site.
 - W3C HTML validator to validate the HTML code
 - W3C CSS Validator to validate the CSS code
 - PEP8 checker to validate the Python code
-- "Privacy Policy" and "Terms and Conditions" Generators were used to create this useful links.
+- "Privacy Policy" and "Terms and Conditions" Generators were used to create these useful links.
 -  Generator to make the Terms of Use document
-- Mailchimp was used for the newsletter sign up form in the site footer.
+- Mailchimp was used for the newsletter sign-up form in the site footer.
 - Facebook was used to create the Facebook business page.
 - XML-Sitemaps.com was used to generate the sitemap.
 - Lucidchart was the tool used to create the ER diagram.